-If you're synchronizing your Brain to TheBrain Cloud with a Pro Combo account, you can also synchronize your Brain's Timeline events with Google Calendar.
+If you're synchronizing your brain to TheBrain Cloud with a Pro Combo or Pro Service account, you can also synchronize your brain's Timeline events with Google Calendar.
 This will allow you to receive email reminders from Google on events originally created in TheBrain.